ryantd42/NY-Legislative-Git/2023/S2349A-2023/bill.md

   ___________

  Introduced  by  Sens.
-MYRIE, LIU -- read twice and ordered printed, and when printed to be committed to the Committee on Elections
+MYRIE, LIU -- read twice and ordered printed, and when printed to be committed to the Committee on Elections --  commit- tee  discharged, bill amended, ordered reprinted as amended and recom- mitted to said committee

- AN ACT to amend the election law, in relation to the  providing  that  a voter  may  register to vote at any residence to which the voter main- tains a continuous connection with an intent to return
+ AN ACT to amend the election law, in relation to providing that a  voter may  register  to vote at any residence to which the voter maintains a continuous connection with an intent to remain

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: